 The apprenticeship has been designed to provide a good theoretical basis plus the skills and values required to practice social work.
 Learners are required to demonstrate their knowledge, skills and values in their work place to help them be adequately prepared to enter the world of social work as fully qualified social workers.
 It has been designed to help learners develop both personally and professionally.

-The programme has also been developed to meet the expectations of the profession via the Standards for Education and Training of the Health and Care Professions Council (HCPC), the QAA Benchmarking Statements for Social Work, the Professional Capabilities Framework, the Knowledge and Skills Statements and the apprenticeship Standards for Social Work.
+The programme has also been developed to meet the expectations of the profession via the Standards for Education and Training of the Social Work England, the QAA Benchmarking Statements for Social Work, the Professional Capabilities Framework, the Knowledge and Skills Statements and the apprenticeship Standards for Social Work.

 To reserve places for your employees contact: Min Jenkin at firstname.lastname@example.org or call 01296 744 202.